 Overview

 This unit continues with the outline given for Year 9 Mathematics but is taught at a more comprehensive and detailed level.
-Additional topics within the Year 9 course outline are taught to extend and challenge the more able students.
+Additional topics within the Year 9 course outline are covered to extend and challenge students.

 Assessment